Nurse Practitioner Program Overview

-The College of Nursing offers a Master of Nursing - Nurse Practitioner (NP) program with two admission options: Primary Health Care Nurse Practitioner and Post-Graduate Nurse Practitioner Certificate.
+The College of Nursing offers a Primary Health Care Nurse Practitioner program with two admission options: Master of Nursing Primary Health Care Nurse Practitioner and Postgraduate Degree Specialization Certificate Primary Health Care Nurse Practitioner.

 Learn Where You Live.
 Web-based classes allow students to participate and actively engage in learning from their home community.

 Flexibility.
 Full and part-time study options.
-Students studying full-time can complete the program in 18 months and students studying part-time over 3 - 4 years.
+Students studying full-time can complete the program in two years and students studying part-time over three years.

 Quality & Relevance.
 The program begins with foundational classes in advanced practice nursing, followed by clinical practice in the second half of the program, providing opportunity for students to apply, refine and consolidate knowledge.

 Clinical Experiences That Help Launch Your Career.
 Clinical placements in a variety of primary care settings across the province and country, supervised by experienced faculty and preceptors.
-These clinical placements provide opportunity for students to participate in interprofessional learning, develop essential Nurse Practitioner competencies and network with other health care providers.
+These clinical placements provide opportunity for students to develop essential nurse practitioner entry level competencies, participate in interprofessional learning, and network with other health care providers.